 \subsection{Comment on Fig.~\ref{Fig:P_C-map}}

-We explain here how the data in Fig.~\ref{Fig:P_C-map} is calculated.
-Rather than use Eq.~(\ref{Eq:power_versus_QL}), which is an approximation that fails for $k=0$, Fig~\ref{Fig:P_C-map} is a calculation based on the exact formula \eqref{Eq:N1qb_from_N_logical} (within the assumptions made in the model), in which we assume only identity gates at the logical level; $N_{\rm 1qb;L}=N_{\rm 2qb;L}=N_{\rm meas;l}=0$.
+We explain here how the data in Fig.~\ref{Fig:P_C-map} are calculated.
+Rather than using Eq.~(\ref{Eq:power_versus_QL}), which is an approximation that fails for $k=0$, Fig~\ref{Fig:P_C-map} is a calculation based on the exact formula \eqref{Eq:N1qb_from_N_logical} (within the assumptions made in the model), in which we assume only identity gates at the logical level so that $N_{\rm 1qb;L}=N_{\rm 2qb;L}=N_{\rm meas;l}=0$.

-For $k=0$ this is less power consuming than an arbitrary calculation that includes arbitrary gate operations, because identity gates add no dynamic costs (unlike other gates), so the plot only includes the static costs of the calculation but not the dynamics costs (see below Eq.~(\ref{Eq:power_generic_physical}) for the definition of static and dynamic).
-However, as we have found that most of the power consumption is static rather than dynamics for the parameters in Fig.~\ref{Fig:P_C-map}, it still gives reasonable order of magnitude estimate of $P_C$ for any calculation.
+For $k=0$ this is less power consuming than an arbitrary calculation that includes arbitrary gate operations, because identity gates add no dynamic costs (unlike other gates).
+The plot hence only includes the static costs of the calculation but not the dynamic costs (see below Eq.~(\ref{Eq:power_generic_physical}) for the definition of static and dynamic).
+However, as we have found that most of the power consumption is static rather than dynamic for the parameters in Fig.~\ref{Fig:P_C-map}, it still gives reasonable order of magnitude estimate of $P_C$ for any calculation.

-As soon as there is error correction, $k\geq 1$, so many gates are necessary for the error correction, that the fact the results are for a case where there are only logical identity gates acting has very little effect on the power consumption.
-For $k=1$ the dynamic part of the power consumption varies by much less than an order of magnitude between the case of a circuit solely composed of logical identity gates, or solely composed of non-identity gates (see Eq. \eqref{Eq:N1qb_from_N_logical}).
-As most of the power consumption is static rather than dynamics, Fig.~\ref{Fig:P_C-map}'s result for a circuit with only logical identity gates at $k=1$ gives a fair accurate estimate for an arbitrary circuit at $k=1$.
+As soon as there is error correction, $k\geq 1$, so that many gates are necessary for the error correction, the power consumption of an arbitrary circuit is extremely similar to that of a circuit made only of logical identity gates.
+For $k=1$, the dynamic part of the power consumption varies by much less than an order of magnitude between the case of a circuit solely composed of logical identity gates, or solely composed of non-identity gates (see Eq. \eqref{Eq:N1qb_from_N_logical}).
+As most of the power consumption is static rather than dynamic, Fig.~\ref{Fig:P_C-map}'s result for a circuit with only logical identity gates at $k=1$ gives a fairly accurate estimate for an arbitrary circuit at $k=1$.

 For $k\geq 2$, the dynamic part of the power consumption will be the same, within a percent or so, for any computation.
-Thus Fig.~\ref{Fig:P_C-map} gives a very accurate estimate for any calculation at $k\geq2$.
+Thus, Fig.~\ref{Fig:P_C-map} gives a very accurate estimate for any calculation at $k\geq2$.